 What is the difference between Affiliate Marketer and Affiliate Marketing Merchant?

-The product creator or seller in the affiliate marketing is called the affiliate marketing merchant whereas the person promoting the product or services is considered an affiliate marketer.
+The product creator or seller in the affiliate marketing is called the affiliate marketing merchant whereas the person promoting online the product or services is considered an affiliate marketer.
 The difference is quite simple but it is important for new affiliates to understand the industry jargon.

 Merchants have to pay commission to the promoters as per the terms of affiliation but promoters do not have to pay any type of charges such as joining fee to enter into an affiliation agreement.
 The only cost of promoting a merchant or a product might be the cost in which a marketer publishes his/her blog.
 It can be the cost of using a plugin, buying a strong backlink website, or using additional services such as payment handlers.

 What is Affiliate Marketing and How it’s Done?

 Affiliate marketing is a referral arrangement that uses commission and/or revenue sharing as its framework.
 You have to promote other people’s products and receive a commission if your audience buys the product.
 Affiliate marketing works both ways where the bloggers can also contact other promoters and offer them incentives.

 For instance, Amazon runs the biggest affiliate program for consumer products.
 The ‘Amazon Associates’ program allows affiliates to promote every product that is being sold on their website.
 Any promoter can sign up on their website and generate a personalised affiliate link.
 Subsequently, the affiliate receives a small commission every time a customer purchases a product.

 In a nutshell, affiliate marketing has two parties – the creator/seller and the marketer but technically, affiliate marketing has 3 to 4 parties i.e. the merchant, the network, the publisher, and the customer.